Anthematics/fishyhacky/README.md

 To try out this endpoint, hit `localhost:8080/locations/1` on your browser to get the information for vessel with id 1.
 You should get a json object as a response.

-`POST \locations` accepts a POST request with an `application/json` body.
+`POST /locations` accepts a POST request with an `application/json` body.
 This endpoint saves the location data that you send it to the database.
 The format for the json body is the same as the format that the `GET` endpoint responds with.

 For example if you want to send location data for vessel 1, you could write the following JSON body: